kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/02-core-concepts/01-routing.md

 ```

 * Try to reverse the name of `racecar`
+* `[...req.params.name]`
+  - spread operator
+  - Converts to an array and puts each letter as an item
+  - We use the array `reverse()` method to reverse the order of the array of letters
+  - We join the letters together with `.join()`
+* `req.body`
-* req.body --> we'll use for posted parameters
+  - We'll use for posted parameters

 All this and more can be found at the [Express Documentation page](https://expressjs.com/en/4x/api.html)